Covid NI: Nightclubs to open from October, 31 as social distancing restrictions ease

-Nightclubs Northern Ireland: Clubs to open from October 31 as social distancing restrictions set to lift in NI
+Nightclubs Reopening Northern Ireland: Clubs to open from October 31 as social distancing restrictions ease

 Dancing will be allowed and customers will be able to move freely around hospitality venues.